International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 The time limit may be extended at the request of the applicant.
 5. The certification body may suspend the certificate for the duration of the assessment procedure.
 In the case of suspension, the certification mark shall not be used.
 The applicant shall inform its customers of the suspension.
-6. The certification body shall take the necessary measures to comply with the IDS on the basis of its findings, if necessary on the basis of the interim audit report.
+6. The certification body shall take the necessary measures to ensure compliance with the IDS on the basis of its findings, if necessary on the basis of the intermediate evaluation report.
 It can restrict, suspend, or revoke the certificate.
 The certification body shall give the applicant the opportunity to comment before taking its decision.
 The decision shall state the reasons on which it is based and shall be communicated to the applicant in text form.